alljoyn/data-datadriven_api/TUTORIAL.md

 In short, these are the steps you have to take as a Provider:

-1. Create a `BusConnection`, the DDAPI object that encapsulates your connection to the AllJoyn Bus.

-2. Define a custom class for each kind of Object (each combination of Interfaces) you want to provide.
+1. Define a custom class for each kind of Object (each combination of Interfaces) you want to provide.
 You'll need to inherit from `ProvidedObject` (defined in the DDAPI library) and the various `FooInterface` classes (the Code Generator creates an `xyzInterface` class for each Interface `xyz`).
 In this class, you provide implementations for the Methods defined in the Interfaces, and any other business logic you may need.

+2. Create an `ObjectAdvertiser` (using the factory method `Create`), the DDAPI object that encapsulates your connection to the AllJoyn Bus.

 3. Create an object of your class, and expose it on the bus by calling `object.UpdateAll()`.

-4. Whenever the observable Properties of your object change, call `object::FooInterface.Update()`.
+4. Whenever the observable Properties of your object change, call `object::FooInterface.Update()` to emit the changes of a specific interface or object.UpdateAll() to emit the changes of all interfaces.

 5. To emit a signal (say, signal `Bar` with 2 arguments), call `object.Bar(arg1, arg2)`.